milafrerichs/new-mila-frerichs/content/articles/categories-of-podcasts-i-listen-to.md

 url = ""

 +++
 I listen to a lot of podcasts these days and have a huge backlog of episodes I want to listen to.

 I usually do this on car trips.
-The last time from my drive back from Italy to berlin.
-A 12h trip that resulted in a lot of episodes :)
+The last time from my drive back from Italy to Berlin.
+A 12h trip that resulted in a lot of listend listend episodes :)

-And earlier during my retreat in Washington State driving to Mt.
+And earlier during my retreat in Washington State driving to and from Mt.
 Rainier.

 On a daily basis I listen to podcasts while walking my dog, while driving to the forest and when cleaning :)

 I have a few categories of podcasts I listen to and I will write a more detailed post later going into these categories.

 * Founder Podcasts
 * Technical Podcasts
 * Marketing/Consulting Podcasts
 * Political Podcasts
 * San Diego Podcasts

-what categories of podcasts do you listen to?
+What categories of podcasts do you listen to?